h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 -  **How does the algorithm handle missing values during training?**

   Missing values affect tree split points.
-NAs always “go left”, and hence affect the split-finding math (since the corresponding response for the row still matters).
+NAs always “go right”, and hence affect the split-finding math (since the corresponding response for the row still matters).
 If the response is missing, then the row won't affect the split-finding math.
+No new node is created.
+Instead, the observation is treated as if it had the maximum feature value of all observations in the node to be split.
+Note that the missing value might not be separated from the largest value itself.
+For example, if a node contains feature values of 0,1,2,3,4,5, then the missing value is counted as a 5.
+No matter what split decision is then made, the value 5 and the missing values won’t be separated.
+The 5 and the missing stay together, even in splits down the tree.

 -  **How does the algorithm handle missing values during testing?**

-During scoring, missing values "always go left" at any decision point in a tree.
-Due to dynamic binning in GBM, a row with a missing value typically ends up in the "leftmost bin" - with other outliers.
+During scoring, missing values "always go right" at any decision point in a tree.
+Due to dynamic binning in GBM, a row with a missing value typically ends up in the "rightmost bin" - with other outliers.

 -  **What happens if the response has missing values?**